py2ai/py2ai.github.io/_posts/2021-03-17-How-to-install-OpenCV-in-Rasspberry-Pi.md

 Our Raspberry Pi board is now configured for the SSH access and its Network device is ready.
 We can now use two ways to access it:
 1. By installing Putty software: https://www.putty.org/
 2. By installing Bitvise client software: https://www.bitvise.com/ssh-client-download
-3. We recommend Bitvise anyway, but in both cases we require the Host, Port, Username and the Password to access the PI.
+3. We recommend Bitvise anyway, but in both cases we require the Host, Port, Username and the Password to access the Pi.
 4. By default: Host is ```raspberrypi.local```, Port is ```22```, Username is ```pi```, and Password is ```raspberry```, enter these values in the GUI and hit Login.
 5. Once login, you can now visualize ```pi@raspberrypi:~ $``` in the Command or Terminal window, enter ```ls``` to view your files.
 Now that we are able to access the PI, the next step is to enable its wifi so that we can download the opencv using a pip installer.